Man executed for the 1996 killing of a University of Oklahoma dance student

-McALESTER, Okla. — (AP) — Oklahoma executed an inmate Thursday for the 1996 killing of a University of Oklahoma dance student — a case that went unsolved for years until DNA from the crime scene matched a man serving prison time for burglary.
+McALESTER, Okla. — (AP) — Oklahoma executed an inmate Thursday for the 1996 killing of a University of Oklahoma dance student, in a case that went unsolved for years until DNA from the crime scene was matched to a man serving prison time for burglary.

 Anthony Sanchez, 44, was pronounced dead at 10:19 a.m. following a three-drug injection at the Oklahoma State Penitentiary in McAlester.
-He had taken the unusual step of opting not to present a clemency application to the state's Pardon and Parole Board, which many viewed as his last chance to have his life spared.
+Even though he maintained that he had nothing to do with the killing of 21-year-old Juli Busken, he took the unusual step of opting not to present a clemency application to the state's Pardon and Parole Board, which many viewed as the last chance to spare his life.

+“I'm innocent,” Sanchez said as he was strapped to a gurney inside the death chamber.
+“I didn't kill nobody.”

+Sanchez criticized his former attorneys and thanked his supporters, including his spiritual adviser who was in the chamber with him and the anti-death penalty group Death Penalty Action.

 Sanchez was convicted of raping and murdering 21-year-old Juli Busken, a Benton, Arkansas, native who had just completed her last semester at the university when she was abducted on Dec.
 20, 1996, from the parking lot of her Norman apartment complex.
 Her body was found that evening near Lake Stanley Draper in far southeastern Oklahoma City.
 She had been bound, raped and shot in the head.